 The 2010s brought us two royal weddings, the ice bucket challenge, #metoo, Game of Thrones, and the first image of a black hole ever captured.
 For the team tasked with bringing proud Frasers Property communities to life, the past decade also ushered in a new era of challenge and innovation.
-We sat down with three senior designers from Frasers Property to find out what the next phase of evolution looks like for the average Australian community.
+We sat down with a couple of senior designers from Frasers Property to find out what the next phase of evolution looks like for the average Australian community.

 There was a point in time where density was considered a dirty word.
 You would say ‘density’ and people would immediately think compact and really awkward.
 Over the last ten years it’s gone from a dirty word to a new kind of community living where people experience shared spaces and take traditional backyard activities out into the public realm.